Samsung/ONE/tests/nnfw_api/README.md

 ### Installation

 You must install the test nnpackages before running the tests.
 They must be in the same directory with the test executable, under `nnfw_api_gtest_models/`.
-There is an installation script `tests/scripts/nnfw_api_gtest/install_nnfw_api_gtest_nnpackages.sh`, however the nnpackage file server is not public so it will fail.
+Istallation is done by command `onert-test prepare-model`.
+It only runs correctly on CI, since the nnpackage file server is not public.